UMBC-CMSC447-Spring2017-Team5/college-JUMP/README.md

 - `views` is responsible for website display **logic** (not HTML/CSS/JS)
 - `templates` holds the HTML/CSS templates to be served

+### Creating Users

+For bootstrapping, testing, and creating users from scratch in a new or existing database, use the `contrib/make_user.py` script.
+For arguments on that script, supply `--help` as an argument.

 ## Contrib and Extra Scripts

 Extra scripts and service files may be stored in the `contrib/` folder.
 For